Emmanuel-Ankoh/Emmanuel-Ankoh.github.io/README.md

  - Security: Helmet, rate limiting, CSRF protection
  - SEO: OG/Twitter tags, sitemap.xml, robots.txt

+## Manage site content (Admin → Profile)
+This app includes a simple CMS powered by a singleton Settings document.
+From the Admin panel, go to Profile to edit site-wide content:

+- Identity: Name, Headline, Summary
+- Avatar: Upload via Cloudinary or paste an image URL (previous Cloudinary image is cleaned up on replace)
+- Home CTAs: Primary/Secondary text + URLs for hero buttons
+- Resume URL: Link used for the Resume button in the nav
+- Contact Intro: Short text shown at the top of the Contact page
+- Socials: GitHub, LinkedIn, Twitter, Email – used across the footer/nav
+- About Body: Rich text editor (Quill) for the About page body
+	- Server-side sanitization is applied (sanitize-html with a safe whitelist)
+- Timeline: Add/remove items via repeater UI (year, title, subtitle, description)
+- Skills: Add/remove skills via repeater UI with level 0–100 (animated bars on the Skills page)

+Changes are saved securely with CSRF protection and reflected across pages immediately.
+Settings are lightly cached to reduce DB reads.

 ## Tech
 - Frontend: HTML5, CSS3, Vanilla JS
 - Backend: Node.js, Express.js, EJS